Denny Coughlin, President

 Denny Coughlin, President, entered the school bus industry almost 40 years ago.
 He has toured every major school bus manufacturing plant in the country, and some in Canada.
 He stays current with the industry.
 He understands the construction and design of the school bus from all the manufacturers.

 A class was developed 25 years ago upon request from the State Department of Education to train the emergency personnel to work with the school bus.
 Since that time, hundreds of classes have been conducted.
 About 14,000 fire and rescue personnel have been trained, and Denny has overseen the destruction of almost 200 school buses in drills and demonstrations.

-Classes have been taught at Minnesota Sectional Fire Schools, through multiple locations of the State College system, and under contract with School Bus Training Company.
+Classes have been taught at Minnesota Sectional Fire Schools, through multiple locations of the State College system, and under contract with School Bus Training Company throughout the US.

 Training has run from 2 hours to 16 hours in length.
 Typically, a 3 hour classroom program is given to educate a department on the features of the school bus, and to understand the design of the bus.
 A drill, with our without students, often follows with a school bus that can be destroyed, so the methods learned in the classroom can be practiced, and more instruction can be given.
 A complete class and drill can usually be conducted in 6 hours of instruction.